 Consider this approach to hiking a lesson in mindful walking.

 FYI … when I’m on the hunt for Lake Tahoe wildflowers, I generally hike no faster than 1 mile/hour.
-This is a snail’s pace but, again, this way of hiking provides a new perspective to being outdoors.
+This is a snail’s pace I know.
+But, again, this way of hiking provides a new perspective to being outdoors.

 Besides, finding wildflowers at Lake Tahoe isn’t exactly like walking through a nursery.
 Due to Tahoe’s relatively harsh landscape, wildflowers can be quite small and camouflaged.
 So if you hike much faster than a mile per hour, chances are you’re just going to miss a lot of cool stuff.